ericorain/python_scripts/networkscan/README.md

 |
 ```

-You can then run the program.
+You can then run your Nornir program in python.

 ``` bash
 (project1) [eorain@centos7 python]$ ./nornir_arp.py